nikhil3000/youtubeVideoDownloader/readme.md

 # NodeJs project to Download Youtube videos and playlist using [youtube-dl](https://www.npmjs.com/package/youtube-dl) module.

-Update: After latest push, playlist videos will be numbered automatically.
+Update: After latest push, playlist videos will be numbered automatically and next token will be read programitically.

 **System Requirements**